cryocaustik/py_mailer/README.md

 # py_mailer
-Python process to retreive bash mail from /var/mail/$USER and email it to a specified email addr.
+Python process to retrieve bash mail from /var/mail/$USER and email it to a specified email addr.

 ## Requirements
 - Python 3+